Kazhdan--Lusztig cells of $\mathbf{a}$-value 2 in $\mathbf{a}(2)$-finite Coxeter systems: Representative 0-cells

-Let $(W,S)$ be a \ntatf Coxeter system, and recall that each part of \cref{thm:oneI} claims that if $(W,S)$ has a certain type $X$, then a representative 0-cell $I(x,y):=I(x,y)\se W$ where $x,y\in \sw$ equals a certain set.
+Let $(W,S)$ be a \ntatf Coxeter system, and recall that each part of Theorem \ref{thm:oneI} claims that if $(W,S)$ has a certain type $X$, then a representative 0-cell $I(x,y):=I(x,y)\se W$ where $x,y\in \sw$ equals a certain set.
 Denoting this set by $K(x,y)$, we first note that $K(x,y)\se I(x,y)$ regardless of what $X$ is:

-\begin{prop} We have $K(x,y)\se I(x,y)$ for every Coxeter system $(W,S)$ in \cref{thm:oneI}. \end{prop} \begin{proof} Let $w\in K(x,y)$.
-Then $w$ has reduced factorizations $w=x\cdot w'$ and $w=w''\cdot y\inverse$ by inspection, so we can conclude that $w\in I(x,y)$ by \cref{thm:CellViaDecomp} once we can show $\la(w)=2$.
-If $w$ is a product $st$ of two commuting generators $s,t\in S$, then $\la(w)=2$ by \cref{prop:Facts}.(2).
-Otherwise, we observe that $w$ can be obtained from such a product $24$ via a sequence of right upper star operations, therefore $\la(w)=\la(24)=2$ by \cref{coro:starA}.
+\begin{prop} We have $K(x,y)\se I(x,y)$ for every Coxeter system $(W,S)$ in Theorem \ref{thm:oneI}. \end{prop} \begin{proof} Let $w\in K(x,y)$.
+Then $w$ has reduced factorizations $w=x\cdot w'$ and $w=w''\cdot y\inverse$ by inspection, so we can conclude that $w\in I(x,y)$ by Theorem \ref{thm:CellViaDecomp} once we can show $\la(w)=2$.
+If $w$ is a product $st$ of two commuting generators $s,t\in S$, then $\la(w)=2$ by Proposition \ref{prop:Facts}.(2).
+Otherwise, we observe that $w$ can be obtained from such a product $w=24$ (i.e. the product $w=s_2s_4$) via a sequence of right upper star operations; therefore $\la(w)=\la(24)=2$ by Corollary \ref{coro:starA}.
 Specifically, the element $w=243524$ in Part (7) can be built from $24$ by applying right upper star operations with respect to $\{4,5\}, \{2,3\}, \{2,3\}$ and $\{4,5\}$ successively, and a suitable sequence of star operations taking $24$ to $w$ is straightforward to find in all other cases. \end{proof}

-To prove \cref{thm:oneI} it remains to prove that $I(x,y)\se K(x,y)$ for each group $W$ in the theorem.
+To prove Theorem \ref{thm:oneI} it remains to prove that $I(x,y)\se K(x,y)$ for each group $W$ in the theorem.
 We will do so by treating one Coxeter type at a time below, and the following notions will be used frequently.
 For every element $w\in \fc(W)$ and any generator $p\in S$, we denote the number of elements labeled by $p$ in the heap by $o_w(p)$, where we drop the subscript $w$ if there is no danger of confusion.
 We define a \emph{$p$-interval} in $H(w)$ to be an interval of the form $[j,j']\se H(w)$ where $j,j'$ are consecutive elements labeled by $p$ in the sense that $j\preceq j'$, $j\neq j'$, and $j,j'$ are the only elements with label $p$ in the interval $[j,j']$.
 Finally, when we wish to emphasize the ambient group $W$ that a 0-cell $I(x,y)$ lies in, we will write $I_{W}(x,y)$ for $I(x,y)$.